metrico/qryn/README.md

 # cLoki
 #### like Loki, but for Clickhouse.

-Super experimental, fully functional [Loki](https://github.com/grafana/loki) API emulator made with NodeJS, [Fastify](https://github.com/fastify/fastify) and [Clickhouse](https://clickhouse.yandex/).

-* Compatible with Grafana Explore and [paStash](https://github.com/sipcapture/paStash/wiki/Example:-Loki) for data ingestion
+Super experimental, fully functional [Loki](https://github.com/grafana/loki) API emulator made with NodeJS, [Fastify](https://github.com/fastify/fastify) and [Clickhouse](https://clickhouse.yandex/), 100% Compatible with [Grafana Explore](http://docs.grafana.org/features/explore/) and [paStash](https://github.com/sipcapture/paStash/wiki/Example:-Loki) for logs ingestion

-*Do not use this for anything serious.. yet!*
+*Beta Stage, Contributions Welcome!
+Do not use this for anything serious.. yet!*

 ![ezgif com-optimize 15](https://user-images.githubusercontent.com/1423657/50496835-404e6480-0a33-11e9-87a4-aebb71a668a7.gif)

+### Project Background
 ##### Just..
 Why?
 The *Loki API* is brilliantly simple and appealing - its misteriously assembled backend, not so much. **cLoki** implements the same API functionality buffered by a fast bulking **LRU** sitting on top of **Clickhouse** and relying on its *columnar search and insert performance alongside solid distribuion and clustering capabilities* for stored data.